cloudwicklabs/benchmark/README.md

         name of the collection to create|connect in mongo, defaults to: 'logEvents' -w <value> | --writeConcern <value>
-        write concern level to use, possible values: none, safe, majority; defaults to: 'none' -i | --indexData
+        write concern level to use, possible values: none, safe, majority; defaults to: 'none' -r <value> | --readPreference <value>
+        read preference mode to use, possible values: primary, primaryPreferred, secondary, secondaryPreferred or nearest; defaults to: 'none' where,
+		primary - all read operations use only current replica set primary primaryPreferred - if primary is unavailable fallback to secondary secondary - all read operations use only secondary members of the replica set secondaryPreferred - operations read from secondary members, fallback to primary nearest - use this mode to read from both primaries and secondaries (may return stale data) -i | --indexData
         index data on 'response_code' and 'request_page' after inserting, defaults to: 'false' --shard